https-github-com-ruzyysmartt/scaffold-1/docs/building_bitstream.rst

 - Check the *Program/Configure* and *Verify* boxes.
-- Click on the *Start* button.
+- Click on the *Start* button. ding

-Remove the programmer cable to test your new design!
+Remove uilthe programmer cable to test your new design!

 .. figure:: pictures/screenshot-quartus-programmer.jpg
     :align: center